 General fund capital assets are those assets not specifically related to activities reported in the proprietary funds.
 These assets generally result from expenditures in the governmental funds.
 These assets are reported in the governmental activities column of the government-wide statement of net assets, but are not reported in the fund financial statements.
-Capital assets utilized by the proprietary funds are reported both in the business-type activities column of the government-wide statement of net assets and in the respective funds.
+Capital assets utilized by the proprietary funds are reported both in the business-type activities column of the government-wide statement of net position and in the respective funds.

 All capital assets are capitalized at cost (or estimated historical cost) and updated for additions and retirements during the year.
 Donated fixed assets are recorded at their fair market values as of the date received.
-The School District does not possess any infrastructure.
 Improvements are capitalized; the costs of normal maintenance and repairs that do not add to the value of the asset or materially extend an asset's life are not.
 Interest incurred during the construction of capital assets is also capitalized.